gachez/crud-api-mern/README.md

 4. Delete data from the database

 # Getting started
-First of all clone this repository  navigate to the repository and run <code>npm install</code> then <code>cd</code> into the client folder and run npm install
+First of all clone this repository  navigate to the repository and run <code>npm install</code>.
+Run <code>npm start</code> to get started